 What to do: Choose a specific (and with the most potential impact) area and start with it.
 Once you succeed, scale up.

 Why it matters: No rush.
 The phased approach is our bread and butter in this case since it minimizes risks (saves money) and allows teams to adapt (saves time).
-Great Wall of China wasn’t built overnight.
+The Great Wall of China wasn’t built overnight.

 Hands-on tip: Use the sandbox environment first.
 Compare AI results with manual testing before fully integrating autonomous testing into CI/CD workflows.